 SCU Online’s Masters of Healthcare Leadership will provide you with up-to-date information on highly relevant skills you need to progress your career including leadership, multidisciplinary teamwork and management as well as the structural, functional and social aspects of healthcare.

 The course offers flexible options for busy professionals, juggling career and personal commitments.
 It provides practical, up to date, evidence based training for health professionals who want to stay relevant in an ever changing field.
+Alternatively, you may consider the information and knowledge management specialisation MBA.
 To find out more, speak to an SCU Online enrolment officer.
 We’re available 8.00am – 6.00pm Monday to Thursday and 8.00am – 5.00pm on Friday.
 Simply call us on 1300 589 882.